Charges and Voluntary Contributions

-Recipients eligible to receive the Secondary Assistance Scheme will have the $235 deducted from the charges.
+Recipients eligible to receive the Secondary Assistance Scheme will have the $235 deducted from the Charges.
 Charges for all courses are compulsory.
 The school may ask for a 50% confirmation charge for high cost courses to assist with planning of timetables and the deployment of staff.

-There may be additional charges for;
+There may be additional optional extra costs for;

 - enrichment activities in any course such as excursions or camps